It's A Little Bit Nasty Out There

 A great deal of Mac malware originates from software which appears to be "free" — hosted on unknown and untrusted servers somewhere out in cyberspace.
 It's all so very enticing, especially for youngsters.
 A number of Mac users got hit with a nasty trojan when they downloaded a pirated version of iWork 09 a few years ago.
 It happened again with a pirated copy of Adobe Photoshop CS4 a few days later.
 Last September, we had to deal with Flashback — a trojan which posed as an Adobe Flash Update (this one's still around and quite active, by the way).
 It's happening more and more frequently these days.

 I'm sure there are legitimate uses for BitTorrent but for every one legitimate use, there are more than likely dozens of illegitimate ones.
-It's a dangerous world out there on the Internet so, armed with our trusty copy of Sophos Anti-Virus For Mac, away we went.
+It's a dangerous world out there on the Internet so, armed a copy of Sophos Anti-Virus For Mac, away we went.
 Other than Sophos, we're not going to mention the names of any products or websites directly in this blog.

 We randomly picked out two Mac software utilities and proceeded to download a popular BitTorrent Client.
 Within about ten minutes, we found dozens of links to our "free" software titles.
 Upon downloading the first one on to our hard drive, here's what we got — a file containing OSX/Spynion-A: